currinjs/CurrinJS/aio/content/guide/ts-to-js.md

 ## _ES5_ DSL

-This _ES5_ pattern of creating a constructor and annotating it with metadata is so common that Angular provides a convenience API to make it a little more compact and locates the metadata above the constructor, as you would if you wrote in _TypeScript_ or _ES6-with-decorators_.
+This _ES5_ pattern of creating a constructor and annotating it with metadata is so common that Currin provides a convenience API to make it a little more compact and locates the metadata above the constructor, as you would if you wrote in _TypeScript_ or _ES6-with-decorators_.